 How did Burger King and Wendy's responses affect McDonald's?

-They generated millions of impressions and substantial brand visibility benefits.
+They generated millions of impressions and substantial brand visibility benefits for both competitors.

 What is the response discipline for CEO viral embarrassment moments?